 So, you can walk around the grounds and then go swimming or paddling to finish your Hawaiian adventure.

-73. CHECK OUT THE KAUAI MUSEUM
+47. CHECK OUT THE KAUAI MUSEUM

 When it comes to visiting museums on vacation, it can be hit/miss depending on your family.
-The Kauai Museum is pretty cool because they have a lot of things on display that highlight Kauai’s sugar cane plantation history.
+The Kauai Museum is pretty cool because they have a lot of things on display that highlight Kauai’s old sugar cane plantation history.

-Plus, they have a really cool gift shop filled with locally made Hawaiian products.
-And they host a lot of cool, cultural events throughout the year.
+Plus, they have a really cool gift shop filled with locally-made Hawaiian products.
+And they host a lot of cool cultural events throughout the year.

-74. LEARN TO PLAY THE UKULELE
+48. LEARN TO PLAY THE UKULELE

 The quintessential Hawaiian musical instrument is the ukulele.
 It’s now become one of the trendiest instruments to learn to play for both kids and adults.